Our Family Gallery

 Family Life

-Thomas Shore was a Cabinet Maker, moving his family, home and shop from Frome to Trowbridge and then to Westbury.
+Thomas Shore was a Cabinet Maker and Upholsterer, moving his family, home and shop from Shaftesbury in Dorset County, to Frome in Somerset County, and then to Trowbridge and Westbury in Wiltshire County.

-Here are U.K. Census records showing Thomas and Mary Shore's family in the years 1841 to 1871:
+U.K. Census records show Thomas and Mary Shore's family in the years 1841 to 1871:

 U.K. Census Records Zoom to see them at full size.